stoeps13/connections-doc/source/admin/install/cp_install_services_tasks.md

 For sample values of these variables, refer to the [HCL Connections deployment automation Git repository](https://github.com/HCL-TECH-SOFTWARE/connections-automation/tree/main/roles/hcl/component-pack-harbor/vars/main.yml).

+!!! note
-**Note:** If you do not have all installation options from your Connections 7 environment at hand, you can run the following command to retrieve this information from the deployed charts:
+    If you do not have all installation options from your Connections 7 environment at hand, you can run the following command to retrieve this information from the deployed charts:

 ``` {#codeblock_fpg_x2j_dvb}
 helm -n connections get values <chart_name>